jeffreyleblanc/linux-knowledge/core--processes.md

 ## PS

 `ps` is the basic way to look at processes.
-It has duplicate flag options which I'll parse out a bit better in the future.
+It has duplicate flag options which I'll parse out a bit better in the future, as well as many other options.

 Some basic commands: